 Is Zillow Accurate?

-For example, a 3-bedroom, 2-bathroom single-family residence built in 1982 in Your Town, USA may be assigned a Zestimate of $250,000, based on data culled by Zillow.
+For example, a 3-bedroom, 2-bathroom single-family residence built in 1982 in Your Town, USA may be assigned a Zestimate of $250,000, based on public data culled by Zillow.

 You’ll also see a value range, which displays the high and low estimated value of the property.

 A large range indicates less data/higher volatility, whereas a small range means Zillow has plenty of information to make an informed decision, and hopefully a lower median error rate.

 In other words, if there are lots of sales in a given area where homes are pretty uniform (same style/size/layout/number of beds and baths), the Zestimate will probably be pretty accurate.

 Conversely, if the property is unique and in a sparsely populated area where homes only sell a few times a year, the Zestimate may be a far cry from its true value.
 And this can be too low OR too high.

 So if a multi-million dollar home sells next to yours, and it’s the only recorded sale over the past six months, your Zestimate will probably be inflated if it’s not truly a multi-million dollar home.

 Zestimates may also appear to be too low if there’s a ton of demand in a certain area because home buyers are technically overpaying based on the value Zillow comes up with.
 The opposite is also true.
 That being said, the seller won’t care that they’re selling well above their Zestimate so long as someone is willing to pay.